Curtain Raiser is an engaging work, full of fervent energy and exuberance.”

 — Performed by the World Youth Wind Symphony, Interlochen Center for the Arts, Jerry Junkin, conductor, July 6, 2019

-— To be performed by the UC Berkeley Wind Ensemble, Matthew Sadowski, conductor, February 25, 2022
+— Performed by the UC Berkeley Wind Ensemble, Matthew Sadowski, conductor, February 25, 2022

 Read Program Note